-- 300 g strawberry jam, or raspberry jam
+- 200 g raspberry jam, or any other jam

 - 1 handful salted peanuts